raleel/cfi-srd-pt/0008_Combat.md

 #### Charge

-The Charge Action allows a character to move into engagement range at running or sprinting speed, using the momentum of the charge to make a more forceful melee attack.
+The Charge Action allows a character to move into engagement range at running or sprinting speed, uCanto the momentum of the charge to make a more forceful melee attack.
 [Charging](0008_Combat.md?id=charging) is covered in more detail below.

 #### Delay